cncordance/AGsPersonalBlog/README.md

 Boilerplate taken from https://github.com/ixartz/Next-js-Blog-Boilerplate with edits to fit our specific business needs.

+TO DO:
+1. Create an 'About'
+2. Create a logo/icon if you want: https://favicon.io/favicon-converter/
+3. Buy a domain

 Adding Posts:
 1. Create a Markdown file (.md)